Table of Contents

 Can Cause Stress To Your Liver

-Also, make sure you opt for the cold pressed and extra virgin olive oil alternative since these versions are the healthiest and lasts the longest in storage.
+Also, make sure you opt for the cold-pressed and extra virgin alternatives since these versions are the healthiest and last the longest in storage.

-Its healthy amount of antioxidants and monounsaturated contents in extra virgin olive oi;l are perfect for preventing common heart diseases, improved brain health, inflammation, and other cardiovascular complications.
+Its healthy amount of antioxidants and monounsaturated contents in extra virgin olive oil are perfect for preventing common heart-related diseases, improved brain health, inflammation, and other cardiovascular complications.

 But if you're looking to use an oil mask to moisturize your hair or skin, we'd recommend using a coconut oil base instead.

-3. J Sci Food Agric.
-(2018 August 23) The effects of different frying oils on the formation of heterocyclic aromatic amines in meatballs and the changes in fatty acid compositions of meatballs and frying oils
+14. J Sci Food Agric.
+(2019 March 04) The effects of different frying oils on the formation of heterocyclic aromatic amines in meatballs and the changes in fatty acid compositions of meatballs and frying oils.

 |Amount Per Serving|